m0ru/rri-vu-presentation/slides-content.md

 Note:

 * currently happening - see terror tuesday
-* close to episode, but smaller drones in episode
+* close to episode, but smaller drones & "only" individuals targeted in episode

 ---